 “Doing nothing is better than being busy doing nothing.” –Lao Tzu

 A visit to Italy will soon have you embracing the concept of dolce far niente or “sweetness of doing nothing.”
 It does not mean being lazy; instead, it’s the idea of finding pleasure in idleness or relaxation.
 It is the ability to savor an experience, relishing the feeling of wholeness as it fills what is empty.
-This is a different sort of doing nothing, much more than laying around and wasting time.
+This is a different sort of doing nothing, much more than laying around scrolling on your phone.
 It offers the opportunity to be in the moment in whatever way you choose and, in the process, improve your life in surprising ways.

 The Deeper Meaning

 For Italians, dolce far niente is a part of everyday life, and they do it well.
 It is observed in families taking a stroll together, sipping wine with friends at a café, enjoying good coffee, and watching the passersby.
 Noticeably, there is a feeling of presence and truly enjoying the moment as it is.
 It is simple and pure.
 Doing nothing can be an event in itself!

 It serves an important purpose as well, probably unwittingly to most, in that it provides a sense of connection, not only to each other but with yourself.
 As a result, you end up gaining greater clarity about what is important to you at your core.
 This is a stimulating, always on-the-go society and it has become the default form of living, especially in the West.
 There is so much pressure to perform and meet expectations, creating a treadmill of stressful activity day after day.